Bloated as Pregnant? 7 Main Causes & Treatments

 Food is probably the most common cause of bloating and distension.
 However, you don’t need to have a gut disease or food intolerance to get bloating from food.

-Eating excess gas-producing foods can make you bloated and looking like you’re pregnant.
+Eating excess gas-producing foods can make you bloated and look like you’re pregnant.

 Also, some diseases that are related to food can make you bloated.
 The most common are food intolerances and allergies.